Guide to the Collection

 Material from Lawrence's early business career provides information about the textile industry and Lawrence's role in it.
 An example of this is an 1837 "Sketch of some consignments and my relation to the consignee."
 Also included, primarily in the pre-Civil War years, are financial statements of companies Lawrence and/or his father were interested in, as well as letters on business matters addressed to Lawrence from his father or from partner Robert M. Mason.
 There are throughout the entire collection many letters from needy individuals seeking financial help from Lawrence.

-Throughout the 1850's Lawrence's correspondence is, in addition to business, heavily concerned with educational and political involvements.
-Not only was Lawrence University being established in Appleton, Wisconsin, but closer to home Lawrence was promoting educational and religious activities for workers at the Salmon Falls Company, of which he was a director.
+Throughout the 1850s, Lawrence's correspondence is, in addition to business, heavily concerned with educational and political involvements.
+Not only was Lawrence University being established in Appleton, Wis., but closer to home, Lawrence was promoting educational and religious activities for workers at the Salmon Falls Company, of which he was a director.
 From 1854 to the beginning of the Civil War, Lawrence's papers relate almost exclusively to Kansas and politics.
 Eli Thayer and Charles Robinson corresponded extensively with Lawrence, Robinson in his role first as the Kansas agent for the New England Emigrant Aid Company and later as the first Governor of Kansas.
-John Brown wrote to Lawrence (March 19, 1857) asking for funds to advance his cause, and was a topic of discussion in letters to Lawrence following the raid on Harper's Ferry.
+John Brown wrote to Lawrence (19 Mar.
+1857) asking for funds to advance his cause, and Brown was also a topic of discussion in letters to Lawrence following the raid on Harper's Ferry.
 Edward Everett Hale also corresponded with Lawrence about Kansas.
 Lawrence continued to receive many letters from Robinson about Kansas matters during the postwar years.
 Their main concern at that time was the establishment of a college at Lawrence, Kansas.
 Lawrence also continued to send money for the relief of survivors and the families of victims of Quantrill's wartime raid.

-Lawrence corresponded with several U.S. Presidents, before, during, and after, their terms of office.
-Millard Fillmore wrote to Lawrence (August 1856) about political matters and the role of the federal government in Kansas.
+Lawrence corresponded with several U.S. presidents before, during, and after their terms of office.
+Millard Fillmore wrote to Lawrence (Aug.
+1856) about political matters and the role of the federal government in Kansas.
 Franklin Pierce, a kinsman of Lawrence's through his stepmother, is also represented in this collection.
 Besides several letters, an 1856 page with several signatures by Pierce is noted by Lawrence as "autographs of a small man who held a great office."
 Andrew Johnson corresponded with Lawrence beginning in 1861, as both men were vitally interested in keeping Johnson's native Tennessee in the Union.
-Letters from Abraham Lincoln (August 1862) and Theodore Roosevelt (September 1877) can also be found, although their content is not particularly noteworthy.
-There is also a letter signed by Mrs. Rutherford B. Hayes (August 1877), thanking Lawrence for his hospitality on her recent visit to Boston.
+Letters from Abraham Lincoln (Aug.
+1862) and Theodore Roosevelt (Sep.
+1877) can also be found, although their content is not particularly noteworthy.
+There is also a letter signed by Mrs. Rutherford B. Hayes (Aug.
+1877), thanking Lawrence for his hospitality on her recent visit to Boston.

 Family correspondence comprises the bulk of the material from approximately 1870 on.
-Son Amory went into his father's business and his letters from this period discuss both business and personal matters.
-For example, in an August 12, 1877 letter to Amory, Lawrence explains his philosophy of charity and demonstrates that the more he gives away the more he ends up with.
+Son Amory went into his father's business, and his letters from this period discuss both business and personal matters.
+For example, in a 12 Aug.
+1877 letter to Amory, Lawrence explains his philosophy of charity and demonstrates that the more he gives away, the more he ends up with.